How to Decorate a Fall Table with Leaves

 I had a round brass container that would be perfect for a fall tablescape.
 First, I placed a round glass vase inside to hold the flowers.

 I added all the flowers first.
-Then I added several pieces of faux leaves on each side of the brass container, letting them drape down.
+Then I added several pieces of faux leaves between the glass vase and the side of the brass container, letting them drape down.

 On my dining room table, I placed a round gold platter and then the fall flower and leaf centerpiece.